 Ingredients For Philly Steak Sandwich Recipe

-Provolone cheese: Melts beautifully over the steak and veggies.
+Provolone cheese: Melts perfectly over the meat and veggies for creamy goodness.

 Technique Tip for This Recipe